Updated March 15, 2023

-Global Build Stats Plugin
+3. Global Build Stats Plugin

 In big companies, sometimes it has become difficult to manage the entire job with the same productivity.
 With the help of the job generation template of this plugin, one can generate a new job with the use of a job generator template.
-It gives flexibility to developers to create their own job but still one cannot create jobs that are not matching company standers.
+It gives flexibility to developers to create their own job, but still, one cannot create jobs that are not matching company standers.
 Configuration access can be disabled via a role-based authorization plugin.

 With the help of the Blazemeter platform, this plugin enables a user to execute a load test.
-It eliminates the need for understanding of test infrastructure and additional tools for storing metrics.
+It eliminates the need for understanding test infrastructure and additional tools for storing metrics.
 It delivers real-time execution monitoring and matrix storage.

-With the help of JavaMelody, this plugin keeps the track of Jenkins.
+With the help of JavaMelody, this plugin keeps track of Jenkins.
 This plugin helps in allocating the charts for HTTP, CPU, memory, etc. It also delivers information about head dumps, logs account, and other data.
 One can check the status of jobs under consideration.
 It also provides statistics to manage Jenkins.

-Performer Enhancer Plugins
+7. Performer Enhancer Plugins

 This plugin is used in both GUI jobs and Jenkins pipelines.
 This Plugin is useful in tracking reports through different testing tools like JMeter, Taurus, and JUnit.
-One can see the performance of graphs, trend reports and accordingly set build status to right, failed or unstable.
+One can see the performance of graphs, trend reports and accordingly set build status to the right, failed or unstable.

-Performance Publisher Plugin
+8. Performance Publisher Plugin

 The vital feature of this plugin is that it works with every testing tool.
 It creates global and trend reports of test result analysis.
 It represents stats, underlines regressions and modification.

-Jenkins Setup Plugins:
+9. Jenkins Setup Plugins

 - This plugin works best with Kubernetes.
 If someone is using Kubernetes for infrastructure, then this plugin is best for setting up and tearing down Jenkins’ agents.
-Even though moving to Kubernetes is difficult to process but the results of these plugins are worth it.
+Even though moving to Kubernetes is difficult to process, but the results of these plugins are worth it.

 - Amazon ECS Container Service This plugin is used for the deployment of cluster-based Docker applications and Jenkins handling.